Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       can be made
     * `logComparison(logConfigs, benchmarkName, mode);` calls a log method that takes your comparison configurables, the benchmarkName, and the mode currently being looped through in order to give you more log outputs
-    * `var percentChange = compareDelta(threshold, range, currentVersionScores, compareVersionScores);`
+    * `var percentChange = compareScores(currentVersionScores, compareVersionScores);`
-      calls a `delta` compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below
+      calls a generalized compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below
         * It compares the current version scores under a specific mode to the previous version scores under the same mode. (`currentVersionScores`, `compareVersionScores`)
+        * Method, threshold, and range are all gathered from the flags you passed via the command line (for this generalized compare method)
+        * Method (`method`) is passed via the (-m) flag.
+In this example, method was set to `DELTA` which will allow the DELTA comparison to run.
-        * Threshold ('threshold') is an argument that is passed, similar to `compareVersion`.
-It is passed via the (-t) flag.
-In this example, threshold was set to `percent_change` which will allow the test to pass even if it performs slower, as long as it is within a given `percentChangeAllowed` (-p)
+        * Threshold ('threshold') is passed via the (-t) flag.
+In this example, threshold was set to `PERCENT_CHANGE` which will allow the test to pass even if it performs slower, as long as it is within a given `percentChangeAllowed` (-p)
-        * Range (`range`) is an argument that is passed, similar to `compareVersion`.
-It is passed via the (-r) flag.
+        * Range (`range`) is passed via the (-r) flag.
-          The default range is `1` which means in this example, we are looking at the last (most recent) value of `currentVersionScores` and comparing it to the most recent score in `compareVersionScores`
+          The range is `1` which means in this example, we are looking at the last (most recent) value of `currentVersionScores` and comparing it to the most recent score in `compareVersionScores`
-    * `var pass = passAssertionPercentage(percentChange, percentChangeAllowed);` calls an assertion method that checks to see if the calculated `percent_change` is within the `percentChangeAllowed` (-p) specified by you. `percentChangeAllowed` is another argument that you pass through the command line.
+    * `var pass = passAssertion(percentChange);` calls a generalized assertion method that checks to see if the calculated `percent_change` is within the `percentChangeAllowed` (-p) specified by you. `percentChangeAllowed` is another argument that you pass through the command line.
 * **NOTE:** As a reminder, a table of [passable arguments](#configuration-args)